chrisnoonan98675/site/xl-deploy/how-to/using-placeholders-in-xl-deploy.markdown

 - environment
 ---

 Placeholders are configurable entries in your application that will be set to an actual value at deployment time.
 This allows the deployment package to be environment-independent and thus reusable.
-Values for placeholders can be provided manually or filled in from a _dictionary_.
+At deployment time, you can provide values for placeholders manually or they can be resolved from [dictionaries](/xl-deploy/how-to/create-a-dictionary.html) that are assigned to the target environment.

-**Note:** When you update an application, XL Deploy will resolve the values for the placeholders again from the dictionary.
-For more information about the way XL Deploy resolves placeholders during updates, refer to [Resolving properties during application updates](/xl-deploy/concept/resolving-properties-during-application-updates.html).
+**Note:** When you *update* an application, XL Deploy will resolve the values for placeholders again from the dictionary.
+For more information, refer to [Resolving properties during application updates](/xl-deploy/concept/resolving-properties-during-application-updates.html).

 ## Placeholder format